-- Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards). - The normal pass mark for a unit is 40%.
+- Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table showing the structure of your programme.
+The Programme Progression Requirement to get from the taught phase to the Dissertation/Project phase is 40% - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards). - The normal pass mark for a unit is 40%.
 In some units, you might need to achieve a threshold mark in one or more component assessments in order to pass the unit overall.
 Particular rules apply to failure of units of the 'Taught type', or in the 'taught' stages.
 They are as follows: - If you fail any DEUs, you will have to undertake supplementary assessment - unless you have failed so many DEUs that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail any non-DEU units badly (i.e. achieve less than 35%), you will have to undertake supplementary assessment - unless you have failed so many units that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail only non-DEU units marginally (i.e. achieve 35%-39%), you might be able to progress without supplementary assessment.
 Whether you do progress will depend on the total credit value of the failed units. - Dissertation/Project units have their own special rule on failure: only cases of marginal failure (i.e. 35%-39%) will be given permission for attempted retrieval through supplementary assessment, and any resubmission that is permitted for marginal failure must be made within a specified period.
 Ultimately, you must pass a Dissertation/Project unit (or have an average of at least 40% for them if there are more than one) for satisfactory completion of the requirements for Dissertation/Project elements.